RafaelNTeixeira/ComputerSecurity/README.md

 # Computer Security

 - Gaining insights in Computer Security and applying obtained knowledge by completing challenges and tasks.
-Tasks/Challenge completion logs can be checked [here](./Logbooks)
+Tasks/Challenge completion logs can be checked [here](./Logbooks) (10 different logs).

 **Programming Language:** Python